open-contracting/data-registry/docs/admin/siteadmin.rst

 Unpublish or freeze a publication
 ---------------------------------

+A publication is frozen if:

+-  The spider is `removed from Kingfisher Collect <https://kingfisher-collect.readthedocs.io/en/latest/history.html>`__.
+The publication is never unfrozen.
+-  The source is temporarily broken or otherwise unavailable.
+The publication is unfrozen when the source is fixed.

 #. `Find the publication <https://data.open-contracting.org/admin/data_registry/collection/>`__
 #.
 Uncheck *Public*, to hide the publication
 #.
 Check *Frozen*, to stop jobs from being scheduled